miyagawa/hubot-dotcloud/src/templates/README.md

 This is a version of GitHub's Campfire bot, hubot.
 He's pretty cool.

-This version is designed to be deployed on heroku.
+This version is designed to be deployed on DotCloud.

 Playing with Hubot
 ==================